 After 60 years of production, Rumaila’s reservoirs are changing.
 The pressure levels in the reservoirs in the north of the field have dropped.
-Without addressing this issue and undertaking activities such as maintaining wells across the field, Rumaila’s production would fall around 17% every year.
+Without addressing this issue and undertaking activities such as maintaining wells across the field, Rumaila’s production would fall 17% every year.
 This process is called base decline and is common to all oilfields (although the rate of decline varies).

 However, Rumaila has not only maintained but also increased production levels over the past five years.
-We are beating the base decline thanks to our various activities and a concerted focus on injecting water.
+We are beating the base decline thanks to our various activities and hard work undertaken.

-Largely thanks to the water injection programme, oil production in North Rumaila has more than doubled – an increase of 420,000 barrels per day since 2010.
+Largely thanks to the water injection programme, oil production in North Rumaila has more than doubled – an increase of over 400,000 barrels per day since 2010.

-Following extensive renovations to the Qarmat Ali Water Treatment Plant (QAWTP), pumps stations and associated flowlines over the past three years, Rumaila injected 729,000 barrels per day (bpd) of water in 2016.
+Following extensive renovations to the Qarmat Ali Water Treatment Plant (QAWTP), pumps stations and associated flowlines, Rumaila injected over 720,000 barrels per day (bpd) of water in 2016 and 2017.
 This was the highest rate since 2002 and up from only 60,000 in March 2013.